 4. FL!PPER Standard 2-in-1 Magnetic Aquarium Tank Algae Cleaner

-The Flipper is one of the most popular magnetic algae cleaners because of its unique design that it’s named after.
+The Flipper is one of the most popular magnetic algae cleaners because of the unique design that it’s named after.
 The design allows it to flip back and forth from the scrubber to the scraper without needing to reach into the tank to switch between the two.
 The Flipper is very thin and comes with two different kinds of scrapers: one for glass and one for acrylic.
 The replaceable blades are stainless steel for glass tanks and SBS plastic for acrylic tanks.
+Here you can find the Fl!pper Standard 2-in-1 Magnetic Aquarium Tank Algae Cleaner.

 It comes in three different sizes: